 All students and employees are also encouraged to prepare in advance for emergencies, whether from natural disasters (such as floods, tornados, earthquakes, extreme heat, lightning, disease outbreak, etc.) or manmade incidents (including traffic crashes, hazardous chemical releases, downed electrical lines, criminal activity, terrorism, arson, etc.).
 Additional information is available through Environmental Health and Safety's website at https://safety.nmsu.edu.
-Under the "Emergency Information" tab on the top is a wealth of information, including the NMSU emergency numbers, the Quick Flip Guide to Emergencies, the All Hazards Emergency Operations Plan, hazardous spill procedures, and assistance in developing emergency plans.
+Under the "Emergency Information" tab on the top of the page is a wealth of information, including the

+NMSU emergency numbers, the All Hazards Emergency Operations Plan, hazardous spill procedures, and assistance in developing emergency plans.
 Safety news and initiatives are in recent news posted on the safety home page.